University of Arkansas School of Law

 The University of Arkansas School of Law is the law school of the University of Arkansas in Fayetteville, Arkansas, a state university.
 It has around 445 students enrolled in its Juris Doctor (J.D.) and Master of Law (LL.M) programs and is home to the nation's first LL.M in agricultural and food law program.
 The School of Law is one of two law schools in the state of Arkansas; the other is the William H. Bowen School of Law (University of Arkansas at Little Rock).

-According to the University of Arkansas School of Law's ABA-required disclosures, 74% of the Class of 2022 had obtained full-time, long-term employment nine months after graduation.
+According to the ABA disclosure, of the 115 University of Arkansas School of Law graduates from the class of 2025, 108 took the bar exam after graduation.
+Seven graduates from previous years who had not yet taken the bar exam joined them, which added up to 115 first-time takers.
+Of those 115 first-time takers, 92 passed the bar to make for an 80% bar passage rate, matching the bar passage rate of 2024.